artem-gorodetskii/Nutrient-Deficiency-Stress-Segmentation/README.md

 # Nutrient-Deficiency-Stress-Segmentation

-This repository contains an implementation of a Unet-based model for segmentation of Nutrient Deficiency Stress (see [paper](https://arxiv.org/abs/2012.09654)).
+This repository contains an implementation of a UNet-based model for segmentation of Nutrient Deficiency Stress (see [paper](https://arxiv.org/abs/2012.09654)).

 ### Dataset
 The dataset is available at the [link](https://registry.opendata.aws/intelinair_longitudinal_nutrient_deficiency/).